-First, you need to start brainstorming what you want to capture in the video.
+First, start brainstorming what you want to capture in the video.
 What is its purpose?
 How will you achieve it?
 What elements will your video have?
 Is a voiceover necessary?
 All of these questions can get hashed out in the storyboarding phase.

-In the pre-production phase, the video should be mapped out, scene by scene, to outline exactly what will be shot.
-In addition, this is the phase when you select the shooting location, finalize the script, and prepare for the shoot or select your animation style and design.
+In the pre-production phase, the corporate videography should be mapped out, scene by scene, to outline what will be shot.
+In addition, this is when you select the shooting location, finalize the script, and prepare for the shoot or select your animation style and design.

 Once pre-production is complete, it's finally time to start filming.
-The production phase is the portion that everyone often thinks about when they think of a corporate video production company's core focus.
+The production phase is the portion that everyone often thinks about when considering a corporate video production company's core focus.

-With a healthy amount of footage in hand, now it's time to enter the post-production phase.
-This is where your team will focus on finalizing the video.
-Their tasks consist of video editing, adding title sequences and music, and rendering a final cut of the video.
+Finally, with a healthy amount of footage in hand, it's time to enter the post-production phase of corporate videography.
+This stage is where your team will focus on finalizing the video.
+This includes multiple important tasks, including video editing, adding title sequences and music, and rendering a final cut of the video.

-Full-service corporate video production studios can handle all of these functions for you.
-You should consider how to most effectively manage external resources for these types of high-quality projects.
-If you don’t have the video skills needed and attempt to do this yourself, it can end up being more costly in the long run and damage your brand image.
+For this reason, it is often smart to consider outside resources that can effectively create complex, high-quality video projects.
+Full-service corporate video production studios can easily handle all of these functions for you.
+If you attempt to do this yourself and don't have the video skills needed, it can be more costly in the long run and damage your brand image.

-Now that you know the three phases of video production, let's take a look at some examples of effective corporate videos.
+Now that you know the three phases of video production, let's look at some corporate videos that exemplify the power of video.

 3 Examples of Effective Corporate Videography